In the age of thriving e-commerce empires, is there a chance for local brick-and-mortar businesses to compete and survive?

 We want your optimized title to accurately reflect the content of the page!

-Videos are an option offered by GMB, and gives your online visitors an experience of what your business is like in real life!
+Videos are an option offered by GMB, and give your online visitors an experience of what your business is like in real life!

 Here are the guidelines for a great video.